microsoft/ztlabguide/README.md

 - Provides a choice of doing Hybrid (aka On-Premises AD) or Cloud Only deployment
 - Clearly articulated exit criteria for each phase and step
 - Complexity of the Hybrid Identity option goes no deeper than enabling Password Hash Sync to avoid ADFS
-- No AAD Connect – Cloud Sync Only
+- No Microsoft Entra – Cloud Sync Only
 - No public DNS or cert requirements – Everything works with *.onmicrosoft.com (even on-prem scenarios)

 ## What does it cover?

-- AAD Premium features across P1 & P2
+- Microsoft Entra ID Premium features across P1 & P2
-- Intune
+- Microsoft Intune
-- Purview
+- Microsoft Purview
-- Sentinel
+- Microsoft Sentinel
-- Defender for Identity/Endpoint/O365/Cloud Apps
+- Microsoft Defender for Identity/Endpoint/O365/Cloud Apps
 - Azure IaaS
 - Azure Bastion
 - Microsoft Security Benchmark